tessel/t1-docs/README.md

 If there's anything you can't find, something that isn't working, or documentation that we should add, please don't hesitate to <b>reach out to us</b> on the [Tessel forums](http://forums.tessel.io).

 Technical Machine is open source, [hardware](https://github.com/tessel/hardware) and [software](https://github.com/tessel/firmware).
 We welcome your pull requests, and  we encourage you to design your own modules and products based on our designs.
+Check out the [contribution guide](https://github.com/tessel/contribution-guide) for more details.

 We look forward to seeing what you make!